devlop/json/README.md

 # Json

-JSON wrapper that provide better developer experiance than the native `json_encode` and `json_decode`.
+JSON wrapper that provide better developer experience than the native `json_encode` and `json_decode`.

 # Installation